-Least squares superposition of all the non-hydrogen atoms was used to eliminate duplicate conformations.
+Least squares superposition of all non-hydrogen atoms was used to eliminate duplicate conformations.

-In consideration of the high flexibility of the ligands under investigation, an energy cut-off of 5.0 kcal mol-1, high enough to map the conformational space including the bioactive conformation, was applied to the search results.
+Considering the high flexibility of the ligands under investigation, an energy cut-off of 25.0 kJ mol^{-1} , high enough to map the conformational space including the bioactive conformation, was applied to the search results.